-In the Fall of 2016, I had a ton of cards from various junk wax era boxes that I ripped and needed something to do with them.
+In the Fall of 2016, I had a ton of cards from various 80s wax boxes that I ripped and needed something to do with them.
 While on twitter, I saw posts that showed autographed cards that were signed through the mail.
 This practice has been around for awhile, but I never attempted to send any cards out for signature.
-With the help of @Beanscardblog and @autographblog, I had the basic concept of what to do.
+With the help of @Beansbcardblog and @autographblog, I had the basic concept of what to do.

-TTM or through the mail writing has become a big part of my hobby collecting.
+TTM or through the mail writing has become a big part of the hobby for me.
 This can be cheap if you do it correctly.
 It’s an easy process and can be a fun project during the long Winters.
 Addresses can be found online on several sites.
 I recommend Sports Card Forum (free site) and Sports Card Network ($15 yearly fee).

 TTM Writing Checklist: